Dhanushranga1/TheWeddingCompany-BackendEngineerAssignment/README.md

 # Organization Management Service

-A backend service for managing organizations in a multi-tenant architecture.
+A backend service for managing organizations.
 Built with FastAPI and MongoDB, this service allows creating organizations, managing admins, and handling authentication using JWT tokens.

 ## What This Does